zapproject/interns/README.md

    - `hasApprovedMMT` - Requires user to approve the Main Market Contract an allowance to spend MainMarketTokens on their behalf

-## Functinality of Auxiliary Market
+## Functionality of Auxiliary Market
 **Initialized with a `AuxMarketHolder` struct:**
 **`avgPrice`** uint256 - average price tracker of all AuxiliaryMarketTokens user purchased
 **`subTokensOwned`** uint256 - tracker of how many Auxiliary asset tokens user has